What is The True Meaning of Japan’s Flag?

 Other flags in Japan

-Like many other countries, Japan’s flag evolved over time.
-At first, the flag had the sun disk at the center surrounded by 16 rays, and it was used by the Imperial Japanese Army.
+Like many other countries, Japan’s flag evolved with time.
+At first, the flag had the sun disk at the center surrounded by sixteen rays, and it was used by the Imperial Japanese Army.
 On the other hand, the Imperial Japanese Navy had the same flag, but the disk was slightly to the left.
 Both flags stopped being used at the end of World War II.
 The former Imperial Japanese Navy flag was re-adopted in 1954 by the Japan Maritime Self-Defense Force and is still being used in the present day.
-As for the Japan Self-Defense Forces and the Japan Ground Self-Defense Force, they use a flag with a golden border and the sun disk surrounded by 8 rays.
+As for the Japan Self-Defense Forces and the Japan Ground Self-Defense Force, they use a flag with a golden border and the sun disk surrounded by eight rays.
 (See the picture below for a better understanding)

-You can get yourself a cool Imperial Navy Flag from Amazon or even the magnificent Nisshōki, the white flag with the red disk.
+You can get a cool Imperial Navy Flag from Amazon or even the magnificent Nisshōki, the white flag with the red disk.

 Conclusion

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *